athoug/art-daily/art/day-003/readme.md

-# Day 3 - Shades of Color and FrameRates
+# Day 003 - Shades of Color and FrameRates
 Last we stopped was when we discussed the `draw` method and having our line be drawn in different locations based on the `random` method to make it look like it's moving we added the `background` method which acts as if we have a blank piece of paper and started drawing again.
-In today's lesson we'll continue exploring the `background` method
+In today's lesson, we'll continue exploring the `background` method